Politics (with placement year)

 Discussing options with specialist advisers helps to clarify plans through exploring options and refining skills of job-hunting.
 In most of our programmes there is direct input by Career Development Advisers into the curriculum or through specially arranged workshops.

-95% of our 2015 graduates in Peace Studies found employment or went on to further study within six months of graduating.
+88% of our 2016 Peace Studies and International Development graduates found employment or went on to further study within six months of graduating.*

 Graduates in the Division of Peace Studies are qualified for the full range of careers open to any social science student, including journalism, the civil service, teaching, research, the security sector, and the voluntary sector, including international organisations.